Morgridge Institute for Research: History

 Conceived by the Morgridges in 2005 to provide greater flexibility to scientists working in interdisciplinary fields such as regenerative biology, the project attracted matching funds from the state of Wisconsin and the Wisconsin Alumni Research Foundation, the patent and licensing organization for UW–Madison.

 The Morgridges' gift, announced in April 2006, represented the single largest private donation in university history.
 A former CEO and chairman of Cisco Systems, John Morgridge and wife Tashia, a retired special education teacher, met in high school in Wauwatosa and graduated from UW–Madison in 1955.

 Previous philanthropic gifts by the Morgridges to UW–Madison included a 2004 gift of $31 million to renovate and modernize the Education Building, as well as gifts to the School of Business and the College of Engineering.
 Their vision for the Morgridge Institute for Research included development of educational programs that would allow the public to engage with scientific topics such as human embryonic stem cells.

 The Morgridge Institute allows university faculty to hold dual appointments in both traditional academic settings and the private center.

-Scientific Leadership
+Scientific leadership areas

-Research activities at the Morgridge Institute are driven by the work of scientific leaders in regenerative biology; virology; and medical devices.
-These challenge areas build on core research strengths at UW–Madison and are supported by the university's expertise in high throughput computing.
-The scientific challenge areas were chosen for their potential to advance basic science and their promise of delivering new technologies to improve human health.
+The foundational research activities at the Morgridge Institute were driven by the work of scientific leaders regenerative biology, virology, and medical engineering, including James Thomson and Paul Ahlquist.
+These challenge areas built on core research strengths at UW–Madison and were supported by the university's expertise in high throughput computing.
+The areas were chosen for their potential to advance basic science and their promise of delivering new technologies to improve human health.

-Researchers leading the challenge areas and programs at the Morgridge Institute for Research include:

-James Thomson, director of regenerative biology.
-Thomson, the first to derive human embryonic stem cells in 1998, directs regenerative biology at the Morgridge Institute for Research.
-His current research focuses on cellular reprogramming and techniques to optimize differentiation.
-Thomson holds a joint appointment as an anatomy professor at UW-Madison's School of Medicine and Public Health.

-Paul Ahlquist, lead scientist in virology.
-In addition to leading the virology program, Ahlquist holds appointments as a Howard Hughes Medical Investigator, and as a UW–Madison professor of oncology at the School of Medicine and Public Health, molecular virology in the Graduate School and plant pathology in the College of Agricultural and Life Sciences.
-His current work focuses on improving understanding, prevention and treatment of viruses and their diseases.

-Thomas Rockwell Mackie, director of medical devices, is a UW–Madison professor of medical physics and human oncology at the School of Medicine and Public Health and nuclear, engineering physics and biomedical engineering in the College of Engineering.
-Mackie's work focuses on translational research including better ways to move potential new medical devices through regulatory approval and more effectively treat patients.